 - Comment: Top-down and industry-led projects are typically short-lived and great for marketing purposes.
 So they do have a role.
-But they often lack that key ingredient.
-Citizens.
-So end up being shelfware.. ‘aka not doing much’.
+But they often lack that key ingredient – citizens, so end up being shelfware..

 A more mature place however….

 Places that have been on the smart journey for a while, have a different set of challenges.
-Here we get the oppotunity to ask the questions.
+Here, we get the opportunity to ask the questions.